 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-According to the American Library Association there were over 1200 book challenges in 2022, representing 2571 unique titles .
-Many of the recent challenges come from groups and organizations and target books about race, racism, and books with LGBTQ+ themes.
+According to the PEN America there were over 10,000 book challenges during the 2023-2024 school year.
+Many of the recent challenges come from groups and organizations rather than individuals and target books about race, racism, and books with LGBTQ+ themes.
 Schools and libraries should ensure that they have current collection development and reconsideration policies in place.

 Following is a selected list of books from Maxwell Library's catalog that have been banned or challenged in the United States.